enriquecatala/fastapi-ai-template/README.md

     └── ...
 ```

+### Project template parameters

-Executing the cookiecutter command will ask you for some information.
-The default values are stored inside the [cookiecutter.json](spacy-template/cookiecutter.json) file, so you can edit it or type accordingly the values you want from the command promt.
+Executing the cookiecutter command **will ask you in the command prompt** for all the parameters defined in the [cookiecutter.json](spacy-template/cookiecutter.json) file.
+Default values are the following:

 ```json
 {